Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Issues With Software Patent Searches

 The current U.S. patent system has issues that make patenting software difficult.
-Getting a software patent takes a long time because of the number of applications.
+Getting a software patent takes a long time because of the number of applications in existence.
 Plus, finding all the prior art that might impact your software invention is difficult or impossible.

 New Big Data technology can handle the amount of information in software patents.
 If searching software patent classifications doesn't work, then you need to use related terms and keywords to search a large database.
 Companies like Apixio and Gravity provide Big Data solutions.